topseed/topseed-videos/tut/labD/LabD.md

 #  DataBinding

 ### Goals
-Just because databinding is basic skill, it does not make it easy somehow.
+Just because databinding is a basic skill, it does not make it easy somehow.
 You will practice front end data-binding a few different ways (browser, server, web component, etc).
-Pro-musicians and pro-basketball players practice, so should you.
+Pro-musicians and pro-basketball players practice; and so should you.
 Ideally you know of Sass, Scss or LESS and have more that just a few years out of school, this is not suitable for people with only a few years experience out of school, you need some experience.

-We do some foundation level things and then some more advanced level related to data binding.
+We do some foundation level things and then some more advanced level related to data binding:

 ## I Databinding basics
 ### 0. Setup